AJDurant/Bugzilla-LDAPGroups/README.md

 ## Important notes

-The extension does not verify if the user is indirect member of a certain group.
-That means, the user will be added as member only for those groups he is directly member of.
+The extension uses the AD member:1.2.840.113556.1.4.1941 extension to get recursive membership.

-The extension has been tested using OpenLDAP with the virtual attribute 'memberOf' enabled.
+The extension has been tested using Active Directory with the virtual attribute 'memberOf' enabled.
 You have to customize the code if it does not reflect your LDIF.

 Example: